ethereum/homestead-guide/source/introduction/what-is-ethereum.rst

 Origins
 ================================================================================

+ In late 2013, Ethereum's inventor Vitalik Buterin proposed that a single blockchain with the capability to be reprogrammed to perform any arbitrarily complex computation could subsume these many other projects.
 In 2014, Ethereum founders Vitalik Buterin, Gavin Wood and Jeffrey Wilcke began implementing Ethereum as a scalable, trustless smart contract platform.

 ================================================================================
 Ethereum Virtual Machine
 ================================================================================

-Unlike previous generations of blockchain technology which pre-defined operationd, Ethereum allows you to create on chain program operations of any complexity.
+Unlike previous generations of blockchain technology which pre-defined operations, Ethereum allows you to create on chain program operations of any complexity.
 In this way, it serves as a platform for many different types of decentralized blockchain applications, including cryptocurrencies.